Make room for mushrooms.

-The simple truth is that risotto does not require much effort, or even many ingredients.
+The simple truth is that this mushroom risotto recipe does not require much effort, or even many ingredients.
 But it does require a specific technique to become a good risotto.
 A good risotto should be creamy but slightly al dente, with flavor built from time and the slow addition of ingredients, from the initial hit of white wine to the water or broth, shallot and other vegetables, and butter and parmesan to finish.

 What to serve with mushroom risotto

-I tend to think of this easy risotto recipe as a meal in itself.
+I tend to think of this easy mushroom risotto recipe as a meal in itself.
 But if you would like to add some protein on the side, I suggest:

 - A good, classic roast chicken or roasted, bone-in chicken thighs seasoned with herbes de Provence or simple salt and pepper